 Step 1: Make an online appointment with the immigration office.

-Long-term students (staying in Ireland 90 days or more) from outside the EEA area MUST register in person at the ISD (Immigration Service Delivery Office) in Dublin. .
+Long-term students (staying in Ireland 90 days or more) from outside the EEA area MUST register and attend an in-person meeting with Immigration Service Delivery Office in Dublin.
 You are not required to register if you are staying less than 90 days.
+To make the meeting appointment you must first create an account on the portal.irishimmigration.ie website.

 Step 2: Prepare your financial documents.

-You should bring the following financial documents to your meeting with Immigration to show you have sufficient monies to remain in Ireland.
+You should bring the following financial documents to your in person meeting with Immigration to show you have sufficient monies to remain in Ireland.

 • The bank statement must be a recent copy, i.e. this should be no older than 1 month.